silviaso1/Fala-Cidadao/README.md

 Fala Cidadão, initially named *Conserva Cidadão*, is a social media-style platform developed to promote interaction between citizens and public agencies.
 The application allows users to register complaints - with or without using the map - track the progress of their requests, and actively collaborate for city development and well-being.
 Through an accessible and interactive interface, the system aims to strengthen citizen participation and make public management more transparent and efficient.

-You can find the project article and LaTeX code [here](https://github.com/silviaso1/Fala-Cidadao-LaTeX-article).

 ## Project Structure